 Documentary evidence and expert testimony play pivotal roles in substantiating a PTSD claim.
 Medical records, psychiatric evaluations, and testimony from mental health professionals can serve as compelling evidence.

-These documents should clearly outline the diagnosis, the severity of the condition, and its impact on the victim's daily life.
+These papers should clearly state the diagnosis, how severe it is, and how it affects the victim's daily life.

 Additionally, eyewitness accounts and other forms of corroboration can bolster the case.
-These can include statements from individuals who observed the incident and those who have witnessed the profound changes in the victim's behavior and mental state following the event.
+This can include statements from witnesses of the incident.
+It can also have statements from people who noticed big changes in the victim's behavior and mind after the event.

 In New York, it's crucial to adhere to the statute of limitations for personal injury claims, including those involving PTSD.